clareaulab/clareau-lab-website/_members/austin-varela.md

 Computational Biology from Weill Cornell, where he studied cellular communication in the tumor microenvironment.
 Currently, Austin is interested in computational methods development with a focus on applications for understanding cancer heterogeneity.
 In his free time, Austin enjoys discovering new restaurants 🍴 and traveling  &nbsp; :airplane:  &nbsp; to explore cities.
+He is co-supervised with the [Laughney lab](https://laughneylab.com/) at Weill Cornell Medical School.